twood27897/twood27897.github.io/pages/blogs/reintro.md

 ---
 layout: post
-title: 'A quick summary of the last 2 years'
+title: 'A Quick Summary Of The Last 2 Years'
 author: Thomas Wood
-tagline: 'A quick summary of the last 2 years'
+tagline: 'A Quick Summary Of The Last 2 Years'
-description: A quick summary of the last 2 years
+description: A Quick Summary Of The Last 2 Years
 ---

 <p align="center">